rharish21/Flappy-Dragon-indie-game/README.md

 # Flappy Dragon

-Flappy Dragon is a 2D side-scrolling game inspired by the classic Flappy Bird, built using **Python** and **Pygame**.
-The player controls a dragon, navigating through obstacles to achieve the highest score possible.
+Flappy Dragon is a 2D side-scrolling game inspired by the classic Flappy Bird, built using **Python** and **Pygame**, The player controls a dragon, navigating through obstacles to achieve the highest score possible.

 ## Features